 I’ve always been a reader—my parents even remind me about how I won a trophy in 2nd grade for reading the most books over the summer.
-In high school I tried my hand at writing short stories, and I read my first Harlequin romance while waiting in a hurricane shelter with my parents and siblings in the Florida Keys.
+In high school I wrote a few short stories, and I read my first Harlequin romance while waiting in a hurricane shelter with my parents and siblings in the Florida Keys.
 When I started complaining about being bored, my dad—yes, my dad, that’s not a typo—handed me one of his Harlequin romance novels.

 Voila!
 A devoted romance reader was born!

-Years later, as a married college student with a new baby, I decided to try my hand at romance novel writing.
+Years later, as a married college student with a new baby, I decided I should try writing a romance novel.
 Boy, is that a book that will remain stuffed under my bed until…well, let’s just say, forever.
 I typed it on my handy dandy electric typewriter in one semester, put a sticky note with my name and address on the front page and mailed my “baby” off to New York.
 Yes, I hear your gasp of shock.
 No cover letter, no query letter.
 Nothing.
 Totally not the right way to submit.
 But what did I know?
-It wasn’t until later that I was introduced to Romance Writers of America by a how-to book.
+It wasn’t until later that I discovered Romance Writers of America thanks to a list of resources in a how-to book.